IanGlass/Haptic-Feedback-Rangefinder/README.md

 <img src="https://github.com/IanGlass/Haptic-Feedback-Rangefinder/blob/master/Circuit-Schematics/Boost-Converter-Schematic.jpg" width="700">
 </p>

 The EFM32TG is programmed and debugged through the Serial Wire Debug header and can be powered through USB.
 The HC-SR04 sensor is connected to the EFM32TG through two GPIO ports (Echo and Trig).
 These two pins are used to trigger range acquisition and to echo the result.
 An LMV321 operational amplifier is used in non-inverting mode to boost the microcontroller drive current to the motor and to smooth out the PWM signal to an analogue voltage.
-The voltage divider between PD6 and PD5 allows the micro to periodically check
+A program header is included to interface to a J-Link LITE CortexM via SWD for flashing and debugging using Simplicity Studio.

 <p align="center">
 <img src="https://github.com/IanGlass/Haptic-Feedback-Rangefinder/blob/master/Circuit-Schematics/Rangefinder-Schematic.jpg" width="700">